IIIF/api/source/presentation/4.0/model.md

 ### Container Classes
 {: #Containers}

-A Container is a frame of reference that allows the relative positioning of content.
+A Container is a frame of reference that allows the relative positioning of content within that frame.
+Container is an abstract class and _MUST NOT_ be instantiated directly.
+The subclasses defined below _MUST_ be used instead.

 All Containers _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI.
 The URI of the Container _MUST NOT_ contain a fragment (a `#` followed by further characters), as this would make it impossible to refer to a segment of the Container's area using the [media fragment syntax][org-w3c-media-frags] of `#xywh=` for spatial regions, and/or `#t=` for temporal segments.
 The temporal segment _MUST_ be expressed using seconds.
 Containers _MAY_ be able to be dereferenced separately from the Manifest via their URIs as well as being embedded.

-Containers _MUST_ have an `items` property which is a list of Annotation Pages.
+Containers _SHOULD_ have an `items` property which is a list of Annotation Pages.
 Each Annotation Page, defined below, maintains a list of Annotations, which associate Content Resources to be rendered as part of the Container.
-Annotations that do not associate content to be rendered, but instead are about the Container such as a comment or tag, are recorded using Annotation Pages in the `annotations` property of the Container.
+Annotations that do not associate content to be rendered, but instead are about the Container itself, such as a comment or tag, are recorded using Annotation Pages in the `annotations` property of the Container.
+A Container _MAY_ have zero annotations associated with it and still be useful, such as when the properties of the Container convey to the user that it represents a page that has not been digitized, or there is otherwise no digital content available to display.
+In this case the `items` property is not included.

-For Timelines and Canvases, Annotations _MUST NOT_ target spatial or temporal points or regions outside of the bounds of the Container.
-For Scenes with a `duration`, Annotations _MUST NOT_ target temporal points or regions outside of that duration.
-Scenes, Canvases and other content with spatial extents _MUST NOT_ be annotated directly onto a Timeline which does not have a spatial extent.
-Resources with a `duration`, including Timelines and Canvases, _MAY_ be painted into Canvases and Scenes without a `duration`, however the playback of the resource will not able to be controlled or synchronized without other time-based media.

 __Properties__<br/>
 All Containers _MUST_ have the following properties: [id](#id), and [type](#type)<br/><br/>